FedericoStazi/crossword-generator/README.md

 #### `height`
 The height of the crossword.
 Together with width, these are the only parameters chosen in `app.py` because of their importance in how long the SAT Solver will take to find a solution to the CNF.

-#### `black_cells`
-Some random or specific cells are initially chosen to be black, and are stored as pairs in this list.
-This ensures that non-trivial solutions are found, and that different solutions are generated when running the script on the same set of words multiple times.
-This is especially useful when the other constraints are less strict.
-If there are many strict constraints, it is a good choice to have no cell in the list.

 #### `words`
 The words in the crossword are chosen from a dictionary.
 It is good to have a big dictionary and choosing words randomly to get different results when running the script multiple times.